jamjacalne/EDA-Spotify2023/README.md

 **2. What is the distribution of released_year and artist_count?
 Are there any noticeable trends or outliers?**

+To analyze the distribution of `released_year` and `artist_count`, the `.describe()` function is used on the DataFrame.
+This provides summary statistics such as mean, standard deviation, quartiles, and percentiles for the specified columns.
+To observe trends over time, the average (`.mean()`) of `artist_count` for each `released_year` is calculated, and `.plot()` is used to create a line graph of the average artist count by release year.
+The notable spike in artist count between the years 1960 and 1980 could indicate an outlier or a unique trend in that period, where more artists collaborated on certain tracks.

 ## Top Performers
 **1. Which track has the highest number of streams?
 Display the top 5 most streamed tracks.**